 - Green areas, or “parklets,” that enhance the urban environment

 Bellevue’s rapid growth – especially in the downtown, BelRed and Wilburton areas – is putting pressure on the city’s infrastructure; curbside zones are anticipated to handle a significant portion of this increased activity.
 Forward-thinking solutions will be needed to accommodate the wide menu of curbside uses.
-The Curbside Management Plan will provide a high-level planning framework to help guide the evolution of the city’s curb areas.
+The CMP will provide a high-level planning framework to help guide the evolution of the city’s curb areas.

 The plan will include resources that can be used by members of the public, as well as by city staff.
 A curbside “guide” will act as a reference for curbside permitting, design and usage.
 A “prioritization framework” will allow planners to better designate specific uses for curb spaces.
 The plan will also include strategies, financial analyses and recommendations to improve the management of curbside demands.

 In February 2022, the City Council directed staff to develop new and updated policies in support of a CMP.
 The city’s Transportation Commission and Planning Commission reviewed and discussed recommendations in support of curb management throughout 2022.
 Final policies were approved at the Dec.
 12, 2022, City Council meeting.

 People are welcome to attend and provide feedback at Transportation Commission and City Council meetings throughout 2022 and early 2023.
 Subject material for the CMP will be presented at upcoming meetings.